 Protective payees will be selected by the recipient or with his/her consent to the extent possible.
-When a decision is made that payment must be made in the form of a protective payment; the recipient must be notified in writing.
+When a decision is made that payment must be made to a protective payee, the recipient must be notified in writing.

 7. Opportunity for Fair Hearing